womanium-quantum/Quantum-AI-2024/README.md

   2. Add the GitHub submission link (public link of your Team repository) on Canvas.
   3. Do not modify your team repository after August 9.
 Any modifications after the submission deadline may lead to disqualification.

-### Demo Day, Awards, & QSL Fellowships:
+### Demo Day:
   1. Project finalists will be announced on August 12, 2024.
   2. Finalists present 5min. project deck on **Demo Day - August 15, 2024**.
-  3. All awards will be announced on Demo Day, August 15, 2024.
+  3. Winners will be announced on Demo Day, August 15, 2024.

-  4. Outstanding participants will win QSL Fellowships, starting September 1, 2024.
+Womanium Grants:
+> Everyone is eligible for Womanium grants.
+Winning project teams will receive Womanium grants ($750/team).
+The Womanium grants may be used for:
+>  - Attending and presenting at a Science/ Technical conference.
+>  - Attending and presenting at a Leadership conference.
+>  - Organizing a local Quantum workshop (<50 participants).
+>  - Setting up a Quantum Chapter (<50 participants).
+>  - Creating a YouTube Quantum series (<10 videos).
+>  - Requesting Quantum Hardware credits to help you go from project to paper.
+>  - and more ++

+Womanium QSL Fellowships:
+> The best participants from the projects will be shortlisted for Womanium QSL fellowships with Industry partners - Naval Nuclear Lab, Fraunhofer ITWM, and Classiq.
+>  - Participants are shortlisted for QSL fellowships on the basis of successful project submission, Technical Merit, Novelty, Communication and Presentation Skills.
+>  - All participants are eligible for QSL fellowships with Fraunhofer ITWM and Classiq.
+Only US citizens are eligible for QSL fellowships with Naval Nuclear Lab.
+>  - Participants selected for QSL start on paid project fellowships (3-6 month, part-time) from September 1, 2024.

-## Womanium QSL Projects:
+## Womanium Quantum+AI Projects:
   ### 1. Quantum+AI for Climate --> *by Naval Nuclear Laboratory*
   [https://github.com/womanium-quantum/Quantum-AI-for-Climate](https://github.com/womanium-quantum/Quantum-AI-for-Climate)
   > (Team Size = max.4)__Participants will apply classical and quantum simulation techniques to model climate and environmental scenarios, bridging theoretical quantum chemistry with real-world applications.